All Episodes

 And it's still happening.

-And for compensation decisions made while he was a board member of United Healthcare, one of the nation's biggest medical insurers.
+James Johnson, as I say, was an official of Fannie Mae and for compensation decisions made while he was a board member of United Healthcare, one of the nation's biggest medical insurers.

-I don't know if you've ever heard the name James Johnson, but he's one of these apparently huge behind the scenes, not so much behind the scenes.
+So I don't know if you've ever heard the name James Johnson, but he's one of these apparently huge behind-the-scenes, not so much behind-the-scenes, big-time Democrat Party power broker.

-But imagine a book that has the answers that every American's asking why in the world is this happening to our country?
+But imagine a book that has the answers that every American's asking.

 The book has it in lay terms.

-You don't need a financial background to understand it to decipher it.
+You don't need a financial background to understand it, to decipher it.

 And then the answers point straight to the Democrat Party and their liberal crony capitalist buddies on Wall Street.

-Fastest three hours of media.
+Fastest three hours of the media.

 Speaking of books, Ann Coulter will be here in 45 minutes to discuss her new book.

-And it's a it uh it's a page turner, too.
+And it's a page turner, too.

 So all that coming up, plus your phone calls as well, right here on the EIB network.